QualiaResearchInstitute/1d2d/overview.md

 * A **plane-wave lattice** (or the Kuramoto (\nabla\theta)) supplies a **warp field** ((g_x, g_y)).
 * The app samples the base image at a **small offset along this field**, then mixes the warped sample back by **surface blend**.
-* You can enforce real wallpaper symmetry groups (**p2 / p4 / p6 / pmm / p4m**) by averaging across group transforms about the image center for authentic wallpaper behavior.
+* You can enforce real wallpaper symmetry groups (**p1 / p2 / pm / pg / cm / pmm / pmg / pgg / cmm / p3 / p31m / p3m1 / p4 / p4g / p4m / p6 / p6m**) by averaging across group transforms about the image center for authentic wallpaper behavior.
 * **Anisotropy** adds a global directional bias.

 ## 5) Edge↔Surface coupling (gauge-safe mediators)